 Whether you select the Full Scope, Dual Scope or Single Scope, you’ll find the WEB WOC Nursing Education Program to be exceptionally affordable.
-And, because the WEB WOC Nursing Education Program is offered in partnership with the College of Nursing & Health Sciences at Metropolitan State University, you may earn graduate credit as well as contact hours for completing your WOC education.
-Below are tuition costs per graduate credit.
+And, because the WEB WOC Nursing Education Program is an Accredited Organization by the American Nurses Credentialing Center (ANCC) to provide Continuing Nursing Education, you will receive ANCC contact hours for completing your WOC education.
+Below are tuition costs per scope of practice.
 Click here for a handout

-*All tuition and fees are subject to change at any time by Metropolitan State University and/or the WEB WOC Nursing Education Program.
+*All tuition and fees are subject to change at any time by the WEB WOC Nursing Education Program.
 Courses may be audited and learners are charged tuition and fees for audit courses.

 Because education costs extend beyond tuition, be sure to research and compare all costs associated with a WOC education program, not just tuition.
 Here is a WOC School Cost Comparison Chart, including all WEB WOC costs, to help you get started.